 Andhra Pradesh (änˈdrə präˈdāsh) [key], state (2001 provisional pop.
 75,727,541), 106,052 sq mi (275,608 sq km), SE India, on the Bay of Bengal.
 The capital is Hyderabad.
 The state was created in 1956 from the Telugu-speaking portions of Madras (now Tamil Nadu) and Hyderabad states.
 Although the interior is mountainous, Andhra Pradesh is largely on a coastal plain drained by the Penner, Krishna, and Godavari rivers.
 Rice, sugarcane, peanuts, and cotton are raised; coal, chrome, and manganese are mined.
 India's largest shipyard is located in Vishakhapatnam, and a satellite launch center is on Sriharikota island.
 The state takes its name from the Andhra people, the indigenous inhabitants of the area.
 Among the political forces within Andhra Pradesh is a movement advocating separation from India.
 There also has been long-term sentiment by many in the section (NW) of the state that was part of Hyderabad in favor of a separate state, Telangana, and recurring strikes and demonstrations on issue at times have led to deadly violence.
-In 2009 the Indian government announced it would began the process of creating the state, but it then backtracked in the face of opposition to the move and called for consultations; a 2011 government report suggested six options for resolution of the issue but made no recommendations.
+In 2009 the Indian government announced it would began the process of creating the state, but it then backtracked in the face of opposition to the move and called for consultations.
+In 2013, however, the government agreed to a proposal for formation of the state, with Hyderabad to be the capital of both states for at least 10 years while Andhra Pradesh constructed its own capital.
 The state is governed by a chief minister and cabinet responsible to a bicameral legislature with one elected house and by a governor appointed by the president of India.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.